SOliv1/ms-cook-corner/README.md

 This is how users add recipes to the database.
 It contains a simple HTML form to collect the recipe attributes we intend to store.
 The recipe collection in the database should have the same attributes, at the very least:

-- A name
+* A name
-- A list of ingredients
+* A list of ingredients
-- A method/list of preparation instructions
+* A method/list of preparation instructions
-- Any other attributes necessary (the number of attributes does not need to be complex, since creating a new form element is just about copying and pasting others I create).
+* Any other attributes necessary (the number of attributes does not need to be complex, since * * creating a new form element is just about copying and pasting others I create).
-- List of recipes page **(‘Read’)*
+* List of recipes page **(‘Read’)*
-- This page that displays the recipes in the database. (suggest this be on home page*).
+* This page that displays the recipes in the database. (suggest this be on home page*).
-- Edit a recipe page *(‘Update’)*
+* Edit a recipe page *(‘Update’)*
-- A page to edit an existing recipe.
+* A page to edit an existing recipe.
 This looks exactly the same as the add recipe page, except   this time, the form is pre-populated with values belonging to the recipe being edited.

-Each recipe listed on the home page should have an edit button that links to this page.
+Each recipe listed on the home page has an edit button that links to this page.
 Delete link for each recipe *(‘Delete’)*
-Each recipe listed (on the home page) has a delete button that links to the *delete view*.
+Each recipe list (on the home page) has a delete button that links to the *delete view*.